TrebledJ/trebledj.github.io/collections/_posts/misc/2022-10-15-implicit-parameters-in-scala-and-haskell.md

 This is pretty useful for variables that have a single instance in any context and act like a global variable.
 In the Spark framework, a `SparkSession` is used to configure spark options, memory usage, and more.
 After configuration, we still want to hold onto the returned object in order to call functions such as `spark.sql`.
 Typically, we would only have one `SparkSession` in an application, so it makes sense to pass it to helper functions implicitly.

 One gotcha is that Scala searches the calling context for implicit parameters of a *matching type*.
 The variable name does not matter.
-Scala implicits are actually a tad more complicated (and much more powerful as a result), so my example here doesn’t do it justice.
+Scala implicits are actually [a tad more complicated][scala-implicits-where] (and much more powerful as a result), so my example here doesn’t do it justice.
+{:.alert--warning}

 ### ...in Haskell
 Haskell’s implicit parameters are different.
 Here’s an example: